99btyler/modded-minecraft-mcp918/README.md

 3. Download mcp928 folder from http://www.modcoderpack.com/
 4. Put the mcp928 folder inside this repository's folder
 5. Using terminal, navigate to the mcp928 folder.
 Then, run decompile.sh or decompile.bat
-6. Copy the src folder from this repository and paste it in mcp928/src/minecraft
+6. Copy the src folder from this repository and paste it in mcp928/src/minecraft folder.
+Then, rename the copied src to mmmcp
 7. Using a Java IDE, open mcp928/eclipse
 8. Because mcp928 allows us to change Minecraft code, we will.
 Manually add this required code: